-ISIS -- the International Species Information System -- was founded in 1974 when Drs.
+The International Species Information System -- was founded in 1974 when Drs.
 Ulysses Seal and Dale Makey proposed the idea of an international database to help zoos and aquariums accomplish long-term conservation management goals.
 At that time, about 50 zoos in North America and Europe responded to the invitation to participate in this network.

-The Association of Zoos and Aquariums (AZA), the American Association of Zoo Veterinarians (AAZV) and other zoological associations provided grants and endorsements for ISIS.
+The Association of Zoos and Aquariums (AZA), the American Association of Zoo Veterinarians (AAZV) and other zoological associations provided grants and endorsements for our work.
 In addition, the doctors raised development funding from private foundations and the United States Department of Interior.
 The Minnesota Zoological Garden hosted the program for 15 years.

-ISIS members use this information to:
+Our members use this information to:

 - manage their inventory